rkhullar/multilang-code-scratches/src/main/python/random/challenges.md

     - reduce memory by shrinking the list while you traverse it
     - reduce memory by only string the relative paths
       - the absolute path can be inferred before calling the next recursive function
+- system design - flight deals
+  - external apis to check price for trip from source to destination for a few platforms
+  - users want to tell the system about their trip, and receive a notification within 10 minutes of a discount
+  - data science team created machine learning model that checks if a trip is discounted
+  - support 10 million users